AVP, Regulatory Affairs Americas

 Collaboration and Influencing Skills as evidenced by:

-- An effective communicator who has an ability to express him / herself clearly, provide clarity and alignment in everything he/she does, and proactively collaborates with business and functional stakeholders to define and implement a holistic approach to Regulatory and Scientific Affairs in Americas.
+- An effective communicator and networker who have an ability to express him/herself clearly, provide clarity and alignment in everything he/she does, and proactively collaborates with business and functional stakeholders to define and implement a holistic approach to Regulatory and Scientific Affairs in Americas.

 - Contribute to an energized environment with high morale and ethics based on the defined business and functional strategy and focused on teamwork and alliance building capabilities in a matrix organization.
 A team player who is trustworthy, reliable, and competent.